gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 It was everything that mattered most.

 The Vienna Circle heard: ethics is nonsense.
-Wittgenstein meant: ethics is beyond language — which is the highest possible form of importance.
+Wittgenstein meant: ethics is beyond language, which is the highest possible form of importance.

 **What it got genuinely right:**

-The Tractatus made permanent the insight that many philosophical puzzles arise from confusing language with the world — from treating words as if they directly picture facts when they do not.
+The Tractatus made permanent the insight that many philosophical puzzles arise from confusing language with the world, from treating words as if they directly picture facts when they do not.

-The question "what is time?" — answered as if there is an entity called Time that philosophy must describe — is already confused.
+The question "what is time?",
+answered as if there is an entity called Time that philosophy must describe, is already confused.

 The grammar of our language